 We know that for many writers the idea of entry fee based contests is a touchy subject, both because of the fraudulent practices that choke the field like the risen dead clawing their way free from rotting loam, and because of the idea of the fees themselves.

-However, our prize monies are guaranteed whether we hit our goal or not.
-Do not misunderstand us, we hope to do vastly more than simply raise the sum we need to meet the prize monies guaranteed.
+We hope to do vastly more than simply raise the sum we need to meet the prize monies guaranteed.
 We are looking to engage good old fashioned barn-raising, put-on-a-show, shoot-for-the-moon fundraising.
 Some organizations run bake sales.
 We work with fiction.
 And what better way to work with fiction than by encouraging lovers and practitioners, amateurs and professionals, enthusiasts and connoisseurs of that craft to write and try for some cash prizes?

 We hope you’ll help.
 You don’t even have to enter to do it.
 Help us spread the word.
 Tell a friend.
 Tell five.
 Tell ten.
 Blog about the contest.
 Tweet about it.
 Whatever you can and are willing to do to help, know that we appreciate it more than we can say.
 Because at its heart, the Merril Collection is about the love of fiction, be it science fiction, fantasy, horror, or any of the other less easily defined branches of speculative fiction, and the wide world of mainstream literature lying just beyond our doorstep.
 It is about discovery and change and imagination.
 It is about the power of the written word to motivate and move and foment and catalyze and crystallize and inspire.